andremull/andremull.github.io/README.md

-# Challenges
+# Challenges and Changes

+So I started off with a very dark color scheme for everything except for the landing page which proved very difficult as it looked horrible, I tried for about three days trying to make it a little more user friendly, in the end I decided to scrap that idea and start with a cleaner, brighter and more minimalistic approach.

+Two quotes I found that pretty much sum what I was experiencing.

+“In spite of the striking visual impact that these dark designs can have, many designers don’t know how to effectively pull them off without turning off the visitor.

+“With a dark design comes less readability, less appeal for most readers and less opportunity for conventional design elements.”

- * The importance of a focused development phase became clear in this project.
-My initial wireframing led me to settle upon a simple layout that would translate across a wide range of viewport sizes.
+  The importance of a focused development phase became clear in this project.
+My initial wireframing led me to settle upon a layout that would translate across a wide range of viewport sizes.
 This was an important consideration.
 I made significant changes to the project at a late stage as I became aware of several readability issues caused by my initial choices.

-  Two quotes I found the pretty much summed up what I was experiencing.

-“In spite of the striking visual impact that these dark designs can have, many designers don’t know how to effectively pull them off without turning off the visitor.

-“With a dark design comes less readability, less appeal for most readers and less opportunity for conventional design elements.”